siddhesh-its/NutriserveNextJs/README.md

 - [x] - Create APIs and authentication for the app consumption.
 - [x] - Worked on How it works and meals page.

-## Siddhesh's completed task

-- [x] - Create APIs and authentication for the app consumption.
-- [x] - Worked on blog and contact.